-Traditional, software companies have clear roles: engineers code, designers design, and marketers bring in users.
+Traditional, software startups have clear roles: engineers code, designers design, and marketers bring in users.
 As companies grow, specialization is necessary because handling everything at once becomes overwhelming.

 A generalist is someone with foundational knowledge across different areas and the ability to adapt to different situations - my definition of a generalist is the same definition of a generalized specialist because I believe that depth of knowledge is also important to understand the big picture.